Frederick Gilbert Bourne

 Commodore Frederick Gilbert Bourne (December 20, 1851 – March 9, 1919) was an American businessman.
-He served as the 5th President of the Singer Manufacturing Company between 1889 and 1905.
+He was the fifth president of the Singer Manufacturing Company, from 1889 to 1905.
 He made the business "perhaps the first modern multinational industrial enterprise of any nationality".

 Early life

-Bourne was born on December 20, 1851 in Boston, Massachusetts.
+Bourne was born on December 20, 1851, in Boston, Massachusetts.
 He was the son of the Rev. George Washington Bourne (1815–1872) and Harriet J. (née Gilbert) Bourne (1817–1907), who was from Portland, Maine.
 His older sister was Clara Bourne, who married John Loring Whitman.

 His paternal grandparents were Benjamin Bourne and Mary (née Hatch) Bourne, herself the daughter of Joshua Hatch, a soldier during the American Revolutionary War who was killed near Crown Point after the evacuation of Fort Ticonderoga in 1777.

+Bourne and his family moved to New York City by 1860, when Bourne was likely around 9 years old.
+His family was poor, and as a result could not afford to send him to college later on in life.

+Throughout his childhood, Bourne was fond of mechanical work, history, science, and adventure.
+He was an avid reader, and had a "veracious thirst for knowledge".
+By age 11, he was also a member of the choir at Holy Trinity Church.

 Bourne was educated at public schools in New York before joining the work force at age fourteen.